Donut without a hole? Leonard's Malasadas

 Listen to audio sample:

-No visit to Oahu is complete without a trip to Leonard's Bakery, a Honolulu mainstay and delicacy since 1952.
-Look out for the retro sign at several locations state-wide or just follow the savory-sweet smell right to Leonard's doorstep!
+No visit to Oahu is complete without a trip to Leonard's Bakery, an island mainstay since 1952.
+Look out for the retro sign - and the line of people waiting outside - at its Honolulu location.